Peru 01-17 August 2026

 Change of programme

-Our office guide or the local guide have the discretion to modify the program if weather or other local conditions (strikes, political unrest, etc.) require it, with the main criterion being the smooth progress of the program and the safety of the participants.
-Any costs arising from such changes will be covered by the participants.
+(strikes, political unrest, etc.) require it, with the main criteria being the smooth running of the program and the safety of the participants.
+Any costs arising from such changes are covered by the participants.

 Currency